source-foundry/Hack/README.md

 # Hack  [![Contributors](https://img.shields.io/badge/contributors-104-orange.svg?style=flat)](https://github.com/chrissimpkins/Hack/blob/master/CONTRIBUTORS.md)

+<a href="https://sourcefoundry.org/hack/"><img src="img/hack-specimen-2.png" alt="Hack &mdash; a typeface designed for source code" width="728"></a>

 ### a typeface designed for source code

-<a href="https://sourcefoundry.org/hack/"><img src="img/hack-specimen-2.png" alt="Hack &mdash; a typeface designed for source code" width="728"></a>

 <!-- TODO add links to bitstream vera and dejavu projects -->

 No frills.
 No gimmicks.
 Hack is hand groomed and optically balanced to be a workhorse face for code.
 It has deep roots in the libre, open source typeface community and expands upon the contributions of the [Bitstream Vera]() &amp; [DejaVu]() projects.

-[Read more](docs/ABOUT.md), visit the [project website](http://sourcefoundry.org/hack/) or take a look at a complete [type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).
+[Read more](docs/ABOUT.md) about Hack, visit the [project website](http://sourcefoundry.org/hack/) or take a look at a complete [type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).

 The font binaries are released under a license that permits unlimited print, desktop, and web use for commercial and non-commercial applications.
 More details in [LICENSE.md](LICENSE.md)